 Who else has studied this degree?

 Eileen lives in Donegal and the blended learning approach suited her.
-Each module commenced with a face to face workshop/tutorial which she found very beneficial “It was lovely to meet the tutors and discover what exactly was involved in each assignment …I gained so much understanding at these sessions… While there was lots of material online which was really helpful, the discussions during the workshops and the advice and guidance from the tutors helped to make sense of the readings provided.”
+Each module commenced with a webinar tutorial which she found very beneficial “It was lovely to meet the tutors and discover what exactly was involved in each assignment …I gained so much understanding at these sessions… While there was lots of material online which was really helpful, the discussions during the workshops and the advice and guidance from the tutors helped to make sense of the readings provided.”

 Blended learning was new to Eileen, yet she never felt alone in her studies.
 She found the tutors supportive “they encouraged me to think about why we do the things we do, and to not be afraid to question ideas and thinking.
 They were very encouraging, and challenged me to do as well as possible.
 They were also friendly and approachable, and since they all have experience of working in Early Years, they were very well aware of the problems and challenges that we all face.”